enkidevs/curriculum/lua/lua-core/variables-and-data-types-in-lua/different-types-of-variables-in-lua.md

 These are just a few of the data types that you can use in Lua.
 Understanding the different data types and how to work with them is a critical step in becoming a proficient Lua programmer!

-Let's see how we can use these three in the following insights.
+Let's see how we can use them in the following insights.